 Fuzhou manufacturers in Fujian Province

-Fuzhou (福州) is the center of electronics, textile, pharmaceutical, food, petrochemical, machinery, and wood industries.
+Fuzhou (福州) is the center of the electronics, textile, pharmaceutical, food, petrochemical, machinery, and wood industries.
 There are many craftsmen making products of lacquer, wood, and ivory.
 Fuzhou is especially famous for its imaging technology.

 - Changle (长乐) produces synthetic fabrics, mainly nylon.
 It is a model cluster of the textile industry in China.